super-penguin/EEE_Detailed_Cell/README.md

     7. utils.py    - to save figures and simulation results in a folder with name of today's date

-    8. Experiment_new.py
-        - batch to explore the stimulation distance effect on multiple basal branches
-        - It will generate figures and json files to store the voltage traces
-        - Modify the parameters in "__main__" to choose the simulation

 ### Instruction:

     Compile mod files: python compile.py

-    Add parameters for testing in "main" of Experiment_no_spines.py or Experiment_new.py
+    Add parameters for testing in "main" of Experiment_no_spines.py

         (change number pool1 of synaptic AMPARs and NMDARs;
         change number pool 2 of exsyantpic NMDARs;